shakhscode/Linux_and_bash_scripting/README.md

 - Combining his name 'Linus' and 'MINIX' by his professor he named it 'Linux'.

+UNIX --> MINIX -->  LINUX + MINIX --> LINUX

 ### Linux is a kernel

 - Linux is a kernel, a kernel is like the engine of the OS.
 - Linux Kernel + GNU = An operating system.
 - GNU is a collection of free and publicly avaiable software programs, applications, libraries, developer tools, games etc.
 - Combining a Linux Kernel with GNU software makes a perfect operating system.
 GNU adds other parts and facilities that a users need in an operationg system.

-E.g: Kali, Ubuntu etc. are popular linux based operating system.
+E.g: Ubuntu, Debian, Resbian, Kali, RHEL(Redhat Enterprise Linux) etc. are popular linux based operating system.

+### Benefits of Linux based OS
+- Open source
+- Light weight and fast.
+- Mulitasking and multiuser.
+- Scalabiliy: Same operating system can be used on a desktop to a super computer.
+- Highly reliable.
+- Strong security(Affects only the current directory, if there is a virus.)

 ### Differences between CLI, Terminal, Shell
 ### CLI
 - There are two ways to use an opearating system or any software.
 One is CLI(Command line interface) and the other one is GUI (Graphical user interface).